-1- The time of the play (Trifles) is the early century during cold weather?
+1- The time of the play (Trifles) is the early century during cold

 $20^{ m th}$

 2- The action takes place in the kitchen of a farmhouse in the American?

 Midwest

 3- The character John Wright is the murder victim who lived with his wife in a/

 Farmhouse

+4- Minnie Foster Wright is the wife of John Wright and his

 Accused murderer

 5- Mr. Hale is a man who tells the sheriff and the county attorney that he stopped at the Wright place on his way to town with a wagonload of potatoes.
 With him was his helper Harry.
 Hale planned to ask John Wright to share with him the cost of?

 A party telephone line

 6- Harry is?